-In England or Wales if your claim for NHS Continuing Healthcare is because you or your relative is entering a terminal phase due to a rapidly deteriorating condition and you need a package of care to be put in place urgently, you can ask a Ward Sister or GP to consider an immediate provision of NHS Continuing Healthcare provision under the Fast Track process.
-If an assessment makes a recommendation for urgent care the CCG should accept it and provide it immediately but can then reassess using the usual decision making support tool.
-In Scotland only if you need to remain in hospital or an NHS Hospice will you qualify for Hospital Based Complex Clinical Care but any other NHS or local authority services should still be provided free.
+If your claim for NHS Continuing Healthcare is because you or your relative is entering a terminal phase due to a rapidly deteriorating condition and you need a package of care to be put in place urgently, you can ask a Ward Sister or GP to consider an immediate provision of NHS Continuing Healthcare provision under the Fast Track process.
+If an assessment makes a recommendation for urgent care your local CCG should accept it and provide it immediately but can then reassess using the usual decision making support tool.

-In England or Wales if your health merits it, you may receive NHS Continuing Healthcare indefinitely, but your ongoing entitlement will be subject to regular reviews.
-As we have already seen, if you live in Scotland and new Complex Clinical Care award will only last whilst you need to remain living in hospital or an NHS Hospice.
+If your health merits it, you may receive NHS Continuing Healthcare indefinitely, but your ongoing entitlement will be subject to regular reviews.

 Even if successful and you are awarded funding a review of eligibility will be carried out after three months and then again each year.